 Bio

-She has exhibited and performed across the United States and internationally, including recent and upcoming shows at Public Space One (Iowa City, IA), CURRENTS New Media Festival (Santa Fe, NM), Elastic Arts Foundation (Chicago, IL), the Logan Center for the Arts at the University of Chicago (Chicago, IL), Woman Made Gallery (Chicago, IL), Mana Contemporary (Chicago, IL), and the Stamps Gallery at the University of Michigan (Ann Arbor, MI).
+She has exhibited and performed across the United States and internationally, including recent and upcoming presentations at the International Museum of Surgical Science, Chicago; Experimental Sound Studio, Chicago; Public Space One, Iowa City; The Wrong Biennale; CURRENTS New Media Festival, Santa Fe; Elastic Arts Foundation, Chicago; the Logan Center for the Arts at the University of Chicago; Woman Made Gallery, Chicago; Mana Contemporary, Chicago; and the Stamps Gallery at the University of Michigan.

 She holds an M.S. from the Georgia Institute of Technology, where her research focused on generative artificial intelligence, and a B.A. from the University of Chicago.